Reading Blue Coat School A GSG School

 Parents and pupils often have cause to acknowledge the help and support they have received from their schools, for example in helping in the choice of further education or careers.
 "Say thank you" allows you to send a quick note of appreciation to the school in general or to an individual teacher.

 This is a thank you to your school, teacher or careers adviser who helped you to get where you are now.

 Please fill in the fields below, which we will transform into a letter of thanks from you to them.

 What The Good Schools Guide saysGiven its wonderful riverside location and fine new boathouse, one might expect trophy cabinets bursting with rowing glory but, so far, Abingdon and Eton are beating them to it.
 Instead Reading Blue Coat's sporting successes take place on the soccer, rugby, hockey and cricket fields with a number of boys also playing...

 Since September 2016, Jesse Elzinga, previously director of studies at Harrow.
-BA in comparative religion from Harvard and MSt (a part-time masters) from Oxford.
-The only student ever to go from his Detroit state school to Harvard, he captained Varsity Lightweight Rowing there, twice winning the national championship in the eight.
-His first job was teaching theology and philosophy at Whitgift, later becoming head of sixth form there, before moving to St Edward's Oxford as director of studies.
-He and his wife Elaina
+BA in comparative religion from Harvard and MSt (part-time master's) from Oxford.
+The only student ever to go from his Detroit state school to Harvard, he captained varsity lightweight rowing there, twice winning the national championship in the eight.
+His first job was teaching theology and philosophy at Whitgift, later becoming head of sixth form, before moving to St Edward's Oxford as director of studies.
+He and his wife Elaina have a young